50 Reasons Why You Need an Employee Communications App (2023 Update)

 35. Directly communicating with all employees at the same time helps you share information on difficult but important subjects, improving psychological safety.

 Career and Financial Wellbeing

-37. Many EMPLOYEEapp clients post their internal job postings to their app—this is one of the top content types at companies that do this.
+37. Many of our clients post open positions in their app—this is one of the top content types at companies that do this.

 Technology, Environment, and Ways of Working

 38. Comms apps give your employees easier access to the tools to help them in their jobs.